Howard is an avid short story reader who likes to help others find and understand stories.

 6. "The Colt" | Wallace Stegner

 It's a busy spring on the farm.
-The son, Bruce, went to bed drunk and exhausted.
+The son, Bruce, went to bed exhausted.
 The next morning the dogs are yapping and excited.
 When his mother tells him to check on Daisy, the mare, Bruce realizes he left her out all night.
 If she had her colt, there could be a problem.

 8. "On the Divide" | Willa Cather